The Alien Factor: Home media

 The film was released on DVD by Retromedia Entertainment on February 26, 2002.
 Image Entertainment released the film on November 15, 2005 as a part of its Don Dohler Collection.
 It was last released by Mill Creek Entertainment on July 19, 2011.

-It was very popular on release and garnered much attention from the media, critics and people.

 Reception

-TV Guide awarded the film a negative two out of five stars calling it "silly", also writing, "Only the undiscriminating will be able to sit through this one".
+TV Guide gave the film two out of five stars calling it "silly", also writing, "Only the undiscriminating will be able to sit through this one".
 Dave Sindelar on his film review website Fantastic Movie Musings and Ramblings criticized the film's acting as "non-existent when it isn’t bad" and direction, which Sindelar equated to being "inspired by Larry Buchanan" and concluded that the film would only be of interest for bad movie fanatics.

 Critical Outcast gave the film a negative review writing, "The Alien Factor is undeniably bad, but it does have a certain energy to it, credit for a guy who went out and just did it.
 I would not really recommend you go out of your way for it.
 It is not a good movie, just admirable for the conditions under which it was made."
 VideoHound's Golden Movie Retriever awarded the film one and a half out of four bones, noting that the film had "decent special effects".